khaled-11/Messenger-Sample/README.md

 ## Change greetings & persistent menu:

-Open the config.JSON file, and you will see the first two sections called "greeting" and "persistent_menu".
+Open the config.JSON file in the main directory.
+You will see the first two sections called "greeting" and "persistent_menu".
+In the greeting section, you will see three different messages.
+The first one is for regular Messenger users.
+The second and third are for the the web plugin in App the home page.
+Then, yo will see the persistent menu items.
+You can add many items and choose the type for each.
+To update the greeting and the persistent menu, you will need to restart the App server.

 ``` JSON